gsferreira/gsferreira.github.com/src/archive/2022/i-built-the-netflix-intro-on-a-dotnet-console-and-this-is-how-i-have-done-it/index.md

 tags: post
 date: 2022-11-10
 title: I Built the Netflix Intro on a .NET Console, and this is how I've done it
-description: Would it be possible to build the Netflix Intro for a .NET Console application?
-This is the challenge, and I will show you how I made it.
+description: Recreate Netflix intro in .NET Console - Spectre.Console animations, SkiaSharp GIF processing, and terminal graphics programming.
 featured_image: /images/archive/dotnet/netflix-intro-dotnet-console.png
 ---